goto Statement in C++ (With Examples)

 • When there is a need to jump to clean a section of the code before returning the value.

-Reasons to Avoid goto Statement in C++
+Why You Should Avoid Using goto in Modern C++

 • A goto statement makes the code more difficult to understand.